yorkcook/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-This problem seems similar to the looking for a name in the phonebook example that we had during lecture.
-I would do the same type of binary search as that example, which would give it a runtime of O(log n).
-This means the length of time grows proportional to the growth of items to be searched.

-We would split the building in half and drop an egg.
-If it doesn't break we repeat the process of splitting the floors but go with the half that is higher.
-If the egg does break then we would split the lower half of floors.
-Repeat the process until we find floor f.